 What is Latisse?

-Latisse (bimatoprost)is a manmade form of a naturally occurring substance called a prostaglandin.
+Latisse is a manmade form of a naturally occurring substance called a prostaglandin.

-Latisse is used to treat hypotrichosis (abnormal growth of the eyelashes).
-This medicine helps increase the growth, length, thickness, and darkness of eyelashes.
+Latisse eye drops are used to treat hypotrichosis (abnormal growth of the eyelashes).
+Bimatoprost helps increase the growth, length, thickness, and darkness of eyelashes.

 Latisse may also be used for purposes not listed in this medication guide.

 Stop using Latisse and call your doctor at once if this medicine causes severe eye irritation, eye pain, or vision changes.